 Then our sweet Leah arrived and her heart once again was the dominating topic.
 It hindered her ability to put on weight, to stay awake, to grow, to breathe well, to be able to eat.
 Is that not amazing how much impact this organ has on all these things we just take for granted?!

 These past 5 months.
-I thought I knew what it was like to parent a baby.
-To worry.
-To feed a child every few hours.
+I thought I knew what it was like to parent a baby….to worry….to feed a child every few hours.
 To get little sleep.
 Oh.
 My.
 Stars.
 I had no idea.
 It was almost as if God said I know you think you got this parenting gig down, seeing as how she is number 4 in six years, but oh my sweet child, I want to show you how little you know, and how much you still need Me.
 Every single thing.
 Every.single.thing. has been reframed and turned upside-down with Leah.
 That middle of the night feeding that I thought was hard with my big three.
 And I couldn’t have imagined it being harder.
 Oh God.
 How you must laugh sometimes at my naivete and inability to remember to take nothing for granted.
 Advocating and coming home from the NICU with a NG-tube might be the hardest I have ever had to fight for anything for a kid.
 And then we won.
 But oh the reality.
 You think it would be easy to put food in a bag and connect a tube.
 I mean it even sounds easy.
 But the reality.
 Is stressful.
-And anxiety-ridden.
-And sad on my mama heart.
+Anxiety-ridden.
+Hard on my mama heart.
 And has taught me so much about empathy, about how incredible it is that our body parts work right even sometimes, and has opened the door for so many cool conversations with my kiddos (who love to serve by helping fill her tube) about the way God made each and every person with special things about them.

 And then today.
 A cough.
 A simple cough.
 But one that could kill her.
 Because everything with her is a bigger thing.
 So into the doctor we go, who confirms she hears something and sends us out for chest x-rays.
 Just one more thing in the game with this sweet girl where I have to lay down my wants and needs.
 I want to not have to have her exposed to radiation on top of everything else.
 Her low muscle tone makes it impossible for her to take a great picture, so it requires two adults to hold her down to even attempt it.
 6 tries for 2 pictures.
 And my mama heart.
 Watching her be held down, watching her being zapped by radiation.
 And we wait some more.
 Because this might alter all our plans for surgery.
 Who knows.
 That decision is still to come.
-So one more sleepless night while I wait on the decision how and/or if it will impact surgery come Friday.
+So one more sleepless night while I wait on the decision how and/or if it will impact her open heart surgery come Friday.
 That is how today went.
 Which is what is prompting this ramblethon right now. 🙂